Two Day Screenwriting Course

 That does mean that the early bird catches the workshop!
 If you want to come I strongly recommend you book your place now to make sure you don’t miss out.

-Once you register I’ll send you full details of the course, membership of a special private Screenwriters Studio Facebook group that will continue indefinitely and a bumper pack of invaluable HANDOUTS for delegates on the course.
+Once you register I’ll send you full details of the course, and a week beforehand a bumper pack of invaluable HANDOUTS for delegates on the course.

 Cost